altrao/SimpleNotes/README.md

 - Secure password storage hashing

 ### API Protection
-- Rate limiting to prevent abuse (visible in [RateLimitConfiguration](src/main/kotlin/com/simplenotes/configuration/RateLimitConfiguration.kt))
+- Rate limiting to prevent abuse
   - Limits are set to low by default: 30 reqs/min with a burst of 5 req/s allowed
   - The rate limiting is dealt with using Redis
 - Input validation for all API requests